naduni99x/hacktitude_userguide_test/README.md

 <br>

-> _Note : If you get an error while running this command, make sure you have set all the prerequisites correctly on your machine._
+> _Note: If you get an error while running this command, make sure you have set all the prerequisites correctly on your machine._

 <!-- If you have the environment correctly set up, all the tests should pass in the sanity test.
 If the sanity test fails with an internal , that is an indication of your environment setup issue, you must first attend to rectifying your development environment. -->